How to Prepare For a Puppy, for Training Classes, and for Life with Your New Family Member

 Frequently Asked Questions

-- What is the best age to enroll my puppy in training classes?
+What is the best age to enroll my puppy in training classes?

-The best age for enrolling puppies in training classes is generally after they have received their second set of vaccinations, which is usually around 12 weeks of age.
+The best age for enrolling puppies in training classes is generally after they’ve received their second set of vaccinations, which is usually around 12 weeks of age.
 However, some trainers offer puppy kindergarten classes for dogs as young as 8 weeks.
-Ensure your puppy is showing signs of readiness and can manage the social and structured environment of a class. - How long does it typically take for a puppy to adjust to training classes?
+I always tell owners to ensure their puppy is showing signs of readiness—interest in learning, ability to focus for short periods, and basic bladder control—before enrolling.

-Adjustment times can vary significantly based on the individual puppy’s temperament and previous experiences.
-Some may adjust within a few sessions, while others might take several weeks.
-Patience and consistency are key.
-Providing lots of positive reinforcement during this period can also help ease their transition. - Can I switch training schools if my puppy isn’t adapting well?
+Adjustment times vary significantly based on your puppy’s temperament and previous experiences.
+Some puppies adjust within a few sessions, while others might take several weeks to feel comfortable.
+Patience and consistency are absolutely key during this transition.
+I remind owners that lots of positive reinforcement during this period really helps ease the adjustment.

-Yes, if your puppy is not adapting well to a training school, it is perfectly acceptable to try a different one.
-Different training methods or environments suit different puppies better.
-It is crucial to find a class and trainer that best match your puppy’s learning style and emotional needs. - What should I do if my puppy seems to forget their training?
+Yes, absolutely—if your puppy isn’t adapting well to a training school, it’s perfectly acceptable to try a different one.
+Different training methods or environments suit different puppies better, and there’s no shame in finding a better fit.
+It’s crucial to find a class and trainer that match your puppy’s learning style and emotional needs.